aswintalk76/aswintalk76/README.md

 - 👋 Hi, I’m Ashwani
 - 🖥️ I am Computer Science Undergraduate.
 - 👀 I’m I am interested in web and app development.
-- 🌱 I'm currently learning Redux, React Native and NodeJs..
+- 👯 I’m looking to collaborate on Freelance Projects
+- 💬 Ask me about Html, CSS , Javascript, TypeScript, React, React Native, Prompt Engineering, Nodejs, Express, MongoDB,Php,Laravel.
-- 📫 You can reach me in aswintalk76@gmail.com
+- 📫 How to reach me aswintalk76@gmail.com

 <!---
 aswintalk76/aswintalk76 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.